WerWolv/Documentation/pattern_language/core-language/data-types.md

 #### Enum Range

-Sometimes a range of values can refer to the same enum value in which case enum ranges can be useful.
+Sometimes, a range of values can refer to the same enum value, in which case enum ranges can be useful.
 Enum ranges will cause all values inside of the specified range to be visualized as that enum entry.
 When using a range value in a mathematical expression, it will yield the start value of the range.

 ```rust
 enum NumberType : u16 {